deathbeam/Raylib.NET/README.md

 - Enum to argument mappings - this is raylib design decision, if raylib maintainers decide to provide type info in headers I can parse it, but i dont want to hardcode it
 - Array->Span mappings - there is no info if something is array or not in raylib C headers so detecting arrays is very volatile.
 I do some basic array detection at the moment so this might be possible eventually, but im undecided yet
 - Manual wrappers - Everything manual is error prone and harder to maintain, the bindings are perfectly usable without them (partially thanks to LibraryImport being so nice to work with)
+- Porting raylib examples - So much maintenance work for little benefit, the API is mostly the same so just look at C example

 ### Included bindings